SzabolcsGyorke/BC-Local-Resources/README.md

 The purpose of the extension is to collect the printouts, files and commands for the individual local services.

 ### Local Resource Services
-The list of registerd services/clients.
-It shows the status of the service: alive and pingig back to BC and the number of connected printers and folders.
+The list of registered services/clients.
+It shows the status of the service: alive and pinging back to BC and the number of connected printers and folders.
 You can also view, edit or export the service configuration.

 <img width="478" alt="image" src="https://user-images.githubusercontent.com/64136814/218547915-7c4b09ec-2e44-4c04-a79c-8025f20643ab.png">